 To Heir is Human was the first game of the series without Graham as the protagonist.
 And boy was that a refreshing change.
 Don’t get me wrong, Graham is…lovely.
 But being able to get away from Daventry and its goat for a little was rather nice.

 This game centered around Prince Alexander, only SHHHH we don’t know it’s him.
-We just know this person as Gwydion, the boy-slave in the evil wizard Manannan’s castle.
-Like literally, the first few minutes of the game is you emptying his chamber pot and feeding some chickens.
+We just know this person as ‘Gwydion’, the boy-slave in the evil wizard Manannan’s castle.
+No, quite literally, the first few minutes of the game is you emptying his chamber pot and feeding some chickens.

-The thing is, you were also, in secret, breaking into Manannan’s magical man-cave, and baking a cookie that would turn him into a cat.
-However, you could only do this when Manannan would go to town, and woe betide you if you weren’t able to satisfactorily hide everything upon his returns.
+The thing is, you were also (in secret) breaking into Manannan’s magical man-cave and baking a cookie that would turn him into a cat.
+You could only do this when Manannan would go to town, and woe betide you if you weren’t able to satisfactorily hide everything upon his returns.

 But you save her, and even get a happy family reunion.
 Welcome home Alexander!
 I hope this sudden excitement doesn’t have any negative health consequences for your parents…